 Ms. Capone regularly works on international matters, with particular expertise in Latin America.
 She is fluent in Portuguese, and her representative matters include several anti-corruption and corporate compliance matters in Brazil, including the representation of Petróleo Brasileiro S.A. – Petrobras in connection with investigations by the SEC and DOJ.
+She is also a member of the Board of the Brazil-US 40 and Under White Collar Lawyers Initiative.

 Ms. Capone’s representative matters include: